 You’ll enter into a huge living room with a sofa (which converts into an additional bed) and a coffee table.
 A minibar is located on the opposite wall, where you may prepare some coffee and find some snacks.

-To get to the bedroom, you have to walk through the bathroom, which features her and his sinks, a close shower and toilets, and our favorite, a large bathtub overlooking the lagoon.
+To get to the bedroom, you have to walk through the bathroom, which features her and his sinks, a close shower and toilets, and my favorite, a large bathtub overlooking the lagoon.
 I ADORE the bathroom, which opens onto the lagoon for a relaxing bath with a view.
 Add some flowers for the ultimate Polynesian experience.

 The bedroom itself is somewhat tiny in comparison to other resorts such as the St Regis Bora Bora, but you will enjoy a super comfy king-size bed, a huge wardrobe, and the nicest views from your bed.